Donnerstag, 23. März 2017

 The Knorr‑Bremse Group has been one of GLX Group’s principal customers since 1999 and it provides various logistics services on behalf of the braking system manufacturer.
 In Berlin, these include the shipping logistics of Knorr‑Bremse braking systems for rail vehicles and central warehousing for the OEM business.
 With the new logistics centre in the Berlin East Freienbrink Freight Village, GLX is now consolidating existing logistics centres in Augsburg and Berlin to increase operational efficiency.

-“The new property solution being development by Goodman will allow us to optimise our logistics services and we will have the opportunity to expand the facility in a prime logistics location in order to meet growing demand,” said Jens Kretschmer, Division Manager of GLX Global Logistics Services.
+“The new property solution being development by Goodman will allow us to optimise our logistics services and we will have the opportunity to expand the facility in a prime logistics location in order to meet growing demand,” said Jens Kretschmer, Division Manager of GLX Global Logistic Services.
 “Furthermore, the site is located in direct proximity to Knorr-Bremse, which will allow us to provide even better service to our customer.”

 The new property has a total area of around 17,000 sqm; in addition to the 15,200 sqm storage space, this includes a total of 1,800 sqm for a mezzanine area, offices and social spaces as well as 500 sqm outdoor storage.
 The facility will be equipped with LED lighting throughout and will receive Gold certification from the German Sustainable Building Council (DGNB) after completion.